petervaro/python/README.md

 ### Python 3.3

-Python 3.3 is a truly powerful version of python, with a lot new and creative features -- and some of them are actually bringing new or different syntaxes!
+Python 3.3 is a truly powerful version of Python, with a lot of new and creative features -- with some of them even bringing new and different syntaxes!
-Sadly, the only available `tmLanguage` and still popular syntax-highlight definition file is pretty old (only supports 2.x) and has some annoying bugs -- and because of that, the syntax of these new features brake the full highlighting of the code, not to mention the lack of new built-in keywords and notations and extra unused one.
+Sadly, the only available `tmLanguage` and still popular syntax-highlight definition file is pretty old (only supports Python 2.x) and has some annoying bugs.
+The syntax of these new features then break the full highlighting of the code, not to mention the lack of new built-in keywords and notations and extra unused one.

-I do belive, that a good syntax highlighter for software developers has to be as much help as an auto-complete popup or a code linter script in a text editor.
+I believe that a good syntax highlighter for software developers has to be as much help as an auto-complete popup or a code linter script in a text editor.

 That's why I implemented a new syntax definition, started from scratch and created especially for Python 3.3 and above.
-I did this with a python dictionary plus a little converter script and not in `JSON` (ugly double escape characters -- *Ouch!*) nor in `XML`/`tmLanguage` (com'n is there anyone, who likes to read-and-write these?).
-The result is a dynamic, reuseable, easy to read and write (syntax highlighted regexes -- with comments and variables!) and maintain and pretty short (old: 3331 lines, new: 1226 lines) syntax definition file!
+I did this with a Python dictionary plus a little converter script and not in `JSON` (ugly double escape characters -- *Ouch!*) nor in `XML`/`tmLanguage` (com'n is there anyone who likes to read-and-write these?).
+The result is dynamic, reuseable and easy-to-read and write (syntax highlighted regexes -- with comments and variables!).
+It is also simple to maintain and pretty short (old: 3331 lines, new: 1226 lines).

 ### Cython support

-Unfortunately cython syntax highlighter definitions are also lack of updated, fully working and 100% python compatible syntax definitions!
+Unfortunately Cython syntax highlighter definitions are also lack of updated, fully working and 100% Python compatible syntax definitions!
 I created a brand new highlighter from scartch, based on the new Python one, but one of the future plans is to make this dictionary an addition/extended version of it, so the changes will automatically updated in both language files.